schlick7/LuteForMobile/docs/stuff.md

 fixed?
 Some users are reporting that tooltips aren't showing.
 They work perfectly in my testing.
 Lets look into how to solve this.
 Maybe with retry logic of sometype?
 I think this is an issue with a slow server.
 All of our testing servers are really fast but some users may have slow servers
 - right now we wait to show the tooltip ontap until the doubletap timeout ends.
 Can we also add a flag to wait until the data is actually fetched? with a 2 second timeout

-- Add caching with Hive-ce on page load?

 # TTS